 For governmental fund financial statements the current portion of unpaid accrued sick leave is the amount expected to be paid using expendable available resources.
 These amounts are recorded in the account "accumulated sick leave payable" in the general fund.
 The noncurrent portion of the liability is not reported in the fund financial statements, but is reflected in the statement of net position.
-The District has set aside a reserve in the amount of \$71,796 for accumulated sick leave as permitted by KRS.
+The District has committed \$71,796 for accumulated sick leave as of June 30, 2017.